Moths are often misunderstood, but they hold vital roles in the wildlife ecosystem.

-Since 1914 there have been 56 moth extinctions.
-Six of these have since recolonised or been re-found.
+Since 1900 there have been 51 moth extinctions in Britain.
+Others that were considered extinct have since recolonised or been re-found.

-The abundance of the UK’s larger moths has crashed during the past 40 years with three species becoming extinct since 2000.
+The abundance of the UK’s larger moths has decreased significantly during the past 50 years with three species becoming extinct since 2000.

-The State of Britain’s Larger Moths Report 2013 found that two-thirds of common and widespread larger species (macro-moths) declined in the last 40 years.
-The losses in abundance were much greater in the southern half of Britain than the north.
+The State of Britain’s Larger Moths 2021 report found that over two-thirds of common and widespread larger species (macro-moths) declined in the last 50 years.
+These losses in abundance were much greater in the southern half of Britain than the north.